Nemester/landslide-app/README.md

 │
 ├── config/
 │   ├── logger.js                   # Logging
+│   ├── serverInit.js               # Set up the server
+│   ├── viewEngine.js               # Set up handlebars
+│   ├── dbInit.js                   # Database initialization
 │   └── database.js                 # Database connection and Sequelize setup
 ├
-│── controllers/                    # Contains the controllers (logic) │   ├── adminController.js
+│── controllers/                    # Contains the controllers (logic) │
-│   ├── authController.js
-│   ├── dashboardController.js
-│   ├── landslideController.js
-│   └── userControler.js
-│
 ├── docs/	                        # Documentation
 │
 ├── models/                         # Sequelize models
-│   ├── User.js
-│   ├── Landslide.js
-│   ├── Configuration.js
-│   └── Information.js
 │
 ├── public/                         # public assets / static files
 │
 ├── routes/                         # Route handlers
 │
 ├── services/	                     # Services (model manipulations)
+│
+├── utils/	                        # Some useful stuff
 │
 ├── views/                          # Handlebars views
 │
 ├── .env                            # Environment variables
 ├── .gitignore		                  # You should know what this is ;) ├── app.js                          # Main entry point for the app
 ├── package.json                    # You should also know what that is ;)
 └── README.md                       # This file